sts10/sts10.github.io/_posts/2018-12-02-lessons-from-first-two-days-of-advent-of-code-2018.markdown

 ### Concatenating (adding) multiple strings with `format!`

-`format!` is the most dependable and flexible way to concatenate `&str`s.
+In my limited experience, `format!` is the most dependable and flexible way to concatenate `&str`s in Rust.

 ```rust
 fn main() {